 This taphouse/brewery is a locally loved place to get a beer and have a good time.
 They host weekly trivia nights, open mic nights, book readings, and live music, inviting the community to come together.

-I strongly encourage you to pay them a visit, make an order or add them to your list of places to visit.
+I strongly encourage you to visit them, make an order or add them to your list of places to visit.

 Who knows?
 You might even see us in there.